 Step Five: Take Care Of Yourself

-In order to be effective partners in saving your marriage, it’s essential that you take care of yourselves emotionally and mentally as well.
+To be effective partners in saving your marriage, you must take care of yourselves emotionally and mentally as well.
 This means making time for activities that make you feel good about yourself and fill you with positive energy.

 As hard as it sometimes seems, try to focus on the positives in your life rather than let the negatives overwhelm everything else.
 This will help keep both of you feeling positive throughout this process which is essential because a negative attitude can be detrimental to saving your marriage!